Become A Study Group Leader

 TEACHING FOR OLLI AT AU

-Before each fall and spring semester, new Study Group Leaders are required to attend a two-session Study Group Leader Orientation.
-The topics covered in the orientation include general logistics, OLLI’s unique population of learners, planning and organizing a study group, classroom management, sharpening presentation skills, and using audio/visual equipment in the classrooms.
-Prior Study Group Leaders are also welcome to attend, and may choose to attend both sessions, or just the technology training portion.
+Before each fall and spring semester, new study group leaders are required to attend a study group leader orientation.
+The topics covered in the orientation include general logistics, OLLI’s unique population of learners, classroom management, and using audio/visual equipment in the classrooms.
+Prior study group leaders are also welcome to attend.

 study group leader benefits

-- Free membership/classes either the semester in which Study Group Leaders teach or the following one
+- Free classes during either the session in which study group leaders teach or the following comparable session

 - Parking stipend

-- Special recognition at OLLI’s annual volunteer appreciation gala
+- Special recognition at OLLI’s study group leader luncheon

 - Access to AU’s Bender Library